dhow/disk-mark-me/README.md

 ## Important Notes

 *   **Test Duration:** Benchmarks can take a significant amount of time, especially with larger file sizes, multiple rounds, or on slower storage.
+Defaulting to 5 rounds will increase test time compared to a single round.
 *   **SD Card Wear:** Running intensive write benchmarks frequently can contribute to the wear of SD cards.
 Use judiciously.
 *   **System Load:** For best results, ensure the system is relatively idle during the benchmark.
 Other I/O-intensive processes can skew results.
 *   **Tool Versions:** The script is designed to work with common versions of GNU utilities.
 BusyBox versions (common on embedded systems) can sometimes have slightly different option support (e.g., `df -B` vs `df -k`).
 The script attempts to use compatible options.